 In-Network Maximum Out-of-Pocket Amount - The most you will pay for covered Part A and Part B services received from network (preferred) providers.
 After you have reached this limit, you will not have to pay anything when you get covered services from network providers for the rest of the contract year.
 However, until you reach your combined out-of-pocket amount, you must continue to pay your share of the costs when you seek care from an out-of-network (non-preferred) provider.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
 See Chapter 4, Section 1.2 for information about your in-network maximum out-of-pocket amount.